MicrosoftDocs/azure-docs/articles/purview/register-scan-azure-blob-storage-source.md

 On the **Register sources (Azure Blob Storage)** screen, do the following:

 1. Enter a **Name** that the data source will be listed with in the Catalog.
-1. Choose your subscription to filter down storage accounts
+1. Choose your subscription to filter down storage accounts.
-1. Select a storage account
+1. Select a storage account.
-1. Select a collection or create a new one (Optional)
+1. Select a collection or create a new one (Optional).
-1. **Finish** to register the data source.
+1. Select **Register** to register the data source.

 :::image type="content" source="media/register-scan-azure-blob-storage-source/register-sources.png" alt-text="register sources options" border="true":::